sebastiansandovalcastro/BigData/practices/practice1.md

 # PRACTICE 1 - PLAYING WITH SCALA FUNCTIONS

-### 1. DESARROLLAR UN ALGORITMO EN SCALA QUE CALCULE EL RADIO DE UN CÍRCULO
+### 1. DEVELOP AN ALGORITHM IN SCALA THAT CALCULATES THE RADIUS OF A CIRCLE

     //The perimeter
     var P = 25.13